broadinstitute/cellprofiler-on-Terra/terra_workspace/dashboard.md

 ## Estimated time and cost to run on sample data

+Sample data consist of a set of 4x 384 well plates, 9 fields of views per well and 8 channels per image.

 Workflow name              |Time |Cost $  |View a completed run of this workflow
 ---------------------------|-----|--------|-------------------------------------